Sumalyo/benchmarkFASER/README.md

 | *Fig 1: A Glimpse of The Metrics Dashboard* |

 ## The Community Bonding Period
-Before the commencement of the coding period the plan for contributions was rougghly chalked out during the community bonding phase.
+Before the coding period, the plan for contributions was roughly chalked out during the community bonding phase.
 The development setup was finalized during this phase.
-A Docker based setup was planned as it helped replicate the production environment and also made managing packagages and dependencies much easier and streamlined.
-I found some issues with the existing docker image and worked with the mentors to add necessary services like supervisord and reddis to the container configuration.
-To add support for data compression additional dev packages were added to aid in building the prototype implemnetation.
+A Docker-based setup was planned as it helped replicate the production environment and made managing packages and dependencies much more manageable and streamlined.
+I found some issues with the existing docker image and worked with the mentors to add services like supervisord and reddis to the container configuration.
+To add support for data compression, additional dev packages were added to aid in building the prototype implementation.
 Code for the new Dockerfile can be found here : [sumalyo_dev branch on faser-docker](https://gitlab.cern.ch/faser/docker/-/tree/sumalyo_dev?ref_type=heads)
 <br>
 Merge Request: [MR #2](https://gitlab.cern.ch/faser/docker/-/merge_requests/2)<br>
 ![MR_Merged](https://img.shields.io/badge/MR-In_Progress-yellow?style=for-the-badge&logo=appveyor)

 ## Raw File Compressor
-In the first phase of the project a standalone utility application `eventCompress` [Link to Code](https://gitlab.cern.ch/faser/faser-common/-/blob/sumalyo_dev_final/EventFormats/apps/eventCompress.cxx) was developed which could be used to compresss existing raw data files and record performance metrics during the process.
-It also had the capability to do decompression tests and record metrics like decompression speed.
+In the first phase of the project, a standalone utility application `eventCompress` [Link to Code](https://gitlab.cern.ch/faser/faser-common/-/blob/sumalyo_dev_final/EventFormats/apps/eventCompress.cxx) was developed which could be used to compress existing raw data files and record performance metrics during the process.
+It also could do decompression tests and record metrics like decompression speed.
 It could be used as:
 ```
 Usage: eventCompress [-n nEventsMax -l -d -s -o <output_file> -c <config_file> ] <input_raw_filename>
    -n <no. events>:   Run Compression for n events only (optional)